jonathanDuenas/AdventureWorksDW-PostgreSQL/README.md

 A dump of the AdventureWorksDW 2012 for PostgreSQL.

-Just restore it. it just works
+Just restore it. it just works in every format